ceyhunsen/ATmega328P-HAL-Driver/docs/system.md

 ## Reset Watchdog

+Watchdog counter can be resetted using `system_reset_watchdog()` function.
+This function will only call watchdog reset instruction, nothing more.

 ## Get MCU Reset Status

 ATmega328P can enter reset state with different causes.
 This causes are listed